Upward-Spiral-Science/the-fat-boys/final_report.md

 ![ColocviaCorr](https://raw.githubusercontent.com/Upward-Spiral-Science/the-fat-boys/master/figs/FinalReport/ColocGABABviaCorr.png)

 We wanted to look at the Pearson correlation between the hotspots from raw images of different markers.
-As seen from the above graphs, hotspots from GABAR correlated perfectly with itself (as a sanity check), followed by GABAR-1 and Vglut-1.
+As seen from the above graphs, hotspots from GABAR correlated perfectly with itself (as a sanity check), followed by GABABR and VGlut1.
 We were confused to see that Vlug-1 correlated the second best with Vglut-1 because the former is a inhibitory synapse marker, and the later is a excitatory synapse marker.

 ![ColocviaMed](https://github.com/Upward-Spiral-Science/the-fat-boys/blob/master/figs/FinalReport/ColocGABABviaMedian.png)